avinashsinghdhillon/liri-node-app/README.md

 # LIRI Bot

-### Problem
-This app accepts user input to choose off of 1 of the 4 search types it can perform and also allows the user to input the search terms.

 ### Brief Description
 The app can seach and display results for songs/tracks, movies and artists/events.
 Depending on the user selection and search term the result/s are displayed on the terminal window.

+### Problem
+This app accepts user input to choose 1 of the 4 search types it can perform and also allows the user to input the search terms.

 ### Instructions to Use
 * Start the app by navigating to it's location folder and typing "node liri.js".